DigiBP/Team-Victorinox/README.md

    d)start
 a)-d) is done automatically

-The form then needs to be claimed and the veryfy check box need to be selected by the pharmacy employee (both) manually.
+the form then needs to be claimed and the veryfy check box needs to be selected by the pharmacy employee manually.

-## Process 2: Analysis and Report Generation
+## <div align="center"> Process 2: Analysis and Report Generation </div>

 ### First Element: Timer Start Event (Weekly Report)
 The process begins with a Timer Start Event set in the BPMN diagram (Camunda Platform 7).
 This timer, configured as a "Duration" type, initiates the process every 10 seconds for demonstration.
 Ideally, in real-life applications, this process would start weekly, every Monday morning, to generate the report.